NED-Studio/Unity-GenericMessagingSystem/README.md

-# Generic Event Syste
+# Generic Messaging System
 ------
-**Generic Event System** adalah Event System yang menggunakan **generic class** untuk penyimpanannya, yang pada umumnya memanfaatkan collecntio seperti list atau array yang selanjutnya akan di-loop.
+**Generic Messaging System** adalah messaging system for Unity game engine which implementing Generic class to store instance of handler.

 ## How to use
 1. Download *.unitypackage release from [Release Page](../../releases)